LocationRW 07, Indonesia

-From the architect.
+Text description provided by the architects.
 Split House, a name that is dragged from its own concept including the backgrounds and functions that are not only happen by now but already have been processing since the existing building was standing and the renovation construction was on.
 Located in the very dense residential area in West Jakarta, the typology of residential is divided by several housing land lots, usually designed in rows that each is separated by a street.

 According to the background of expanding design and construction area, it was decided to design a house consisted of two buildings.
 It is a strategy to run the construction phases one by one and to separate the two functions between private living space and working space.